Tucker Carlson calls critics ‘sociopaths’ and says DoJ lies about Jan 6 police deaths

-Broadcast also cast doubt on relevancy of Washington police officers who died by suicide after Capitol riot
+Broadcast also casts doubt on relevancy of Washington police officers who died by suicide after Capitol riot

-During a broadcast on Wednesday, Tucker Carlson blasted his bipartisan critics in Congress as “sociopaths” and accused attorney general Merrick Garland of lying about the number of police officers killed during the January 6 attack on the Capitol.
+Tucker Carlson blasted his bipartisan critics in Congress as “sociopaths” during a broadcast on Wednesday and accused attorney general Merrick Garland of lying about the number of police officers killed during the Jan 6 attack on the Capitol.

 It’s the latest headline-grabbing moment after the Fox News host caused a controversy throughout the week by airing selectively chosen clips to claim falsely that the riots at the Capitol in 2021 weren’t violent.

-Legislators from both parties have accused Mr Carlson of distorting the facts about January 6 in recent episodes.
+Legislators from both parties have accused Carlson of distorting the facts about Jan 6 in recent episodes.

 Senator Mitt Romney of Utah, the 2012 GOP presidential nominee and former Massachusetts governor, said this week that the American people “saw what happened on January 6”.

-Elsewhere in his monologue on Wednesday, Mr Carlson accused Democratic officials including Attorney General Garland of lying about January 6 because of their statements that five Washington DC and Capitol officers died because of the riots.
+Elsewhere in his monologue on Wednesday, Carlson accused Democratic officials including Attorney General Garland of lying about Jan 6 because of their statements that five Washington DC and Capitol officers died because of the riots.

 Four officers died by suicide following the attacks, and officer Brian Sicknick died of natural causes and a series of strokes, according to medical officials.
 His family is suing multiple Capitol rioters and Donald Trump for the death, arguing he was sprayed with harmful chemicals during the riot immediately before his death.

-During Wednesday’s show, Mr Carlson claimed that 2020 Black Lives Matter protests in Washington, DC, some of which turned into riots, were an attempt to “force the sitting president from office”
+During Wednesday’s show, Carlson claimed that 2020 Black Lives Matter protests in Washington, DC, some of which turned into riots, were an attempt to “force the sitting president from office”.

 Join our commenting forum